 Welcome to the Freeport History Encyclopedia!
 This guide provides authoritative information about Freeport's incredible past.
 It includes the history of local institutions, parks and buildings, as well as biographies of the men and women who have added to the development and culture of the Village of Freeport.

-Many of the entries have been contributed by Cynthia J. Krieg, the Village of Freeport Historian and President of the Freeport Historical Society.
+Many of the entries have been contributed by Cynthia J. Krieg, the Village of Freeport Historian and trustee of the Freeport Historical Society.

 Entries have been proofed and edited by Denise Rushton, Trustee of the Freeport Historical Society.